IDEAS FOR PACKAGE TOURS TO IRELAND FROM THE USA

 Interested in visiting Northern Ireland?

-As you may already know, the island of Ireland is separated in 2 entities.
+As you may already know, the island of Ireland is separated into 2 countries.
 The Republic of Ireland, which is an independent nation, and Northern Ireland, which is part of the United Kingdom (along with England, Scotland and Wales).

 In Northern Ireland, you won’t want to miss the Giant’s Causeway, the capital Belfast, and the Antrim Coast.